 Some parents asked for some guidance when asking questions to help with the reading paper.
 The AF sheet is now uploaded under reading below.
 Each AF is a different focus for the reading covered in Year 6.
+Please encourage children to read chapters of different genres, including non-fiction, to add to their growing vocabulary.
+The reading paper can be a great indicator too.

 Can you help out in Year 6 for at least 1 day a week?